s111/gamesystem/README.md

 go run main.go
 ```

-For specifics on how to develop a game for the system, checkout the [manual pages](http://godoc.org/github.com/s111/gamesystem) and the sample games [Pong](https://github.com/s111/gs-pong), [TriggerHappy](https://github.com/s111/gs-triggerhappy) and [Quizzer](https://github.com/s111/gs-quizzer).
+For specifics on how to develop a game for the system, checkout the [documentation](http://godoc.org/github.com/s111/gamesystem) and the sample games [Pong](https://github.com/s111/gs-pong), [TriggerHappy](https://github.com/s111/gs-triggerhappy) and [Quizzer](https://github.com/s111/gs-quizzer).

 While developing a game for the system, you might want to run the game system in the background without the launcher:
 ```